dbcli/mssql-cli/doc/installation_guide.md

 # Linux Installation

-There are two prerequisit packages to run mssql-cli on Linux: libunwind and libicu.
+On Linux, Python 2.7 is generally pre-installed.
+There are two prerequisite packages to run mssql-cli on Linux: libunwind and libicu.

 ## Install Red Hat Enterprise Linux (RHEL) 7
 ```shell